taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 </Provider>
 ~~~~~~~~

 The second helper from the library is the `inject` decorator.
-You can use it for any component down your component tree, that is wrapped somewhere above by the `Provider` component, to retrieve the provided observable state from the React context as props.
+You can use it for any component down your component tree that is wrapped somewhere above by the `Provider` component.
+It retrieves the provided observable state from React's context as props.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~